 Our recitations comprise a collaborative problem for which you will combine concepts from the previous week and a synchronous individual quiz, which is first and foremost a formative assessment.
 Your teaching assistant will ensure to give you enough feedback on what you have learned up to that point that you should be conceptually equipped for the quiz.
 Recitation is always a safe place for questions about physics concepts: questions about class logistics or schedule should instead be asked through our Canvas Discussion tool - and there is a strong chance that another student will be able to answer your question even before a TA does!
-We are unable to independently process medical excuses and to administer anv makeup quizzes.
-At the end of the term, we will drop your two lowest recitation scores (which include an automatic zero for each absence).
+We are unable to process medical excuses and give makeup quizzes.

+I will drop your three lowest scores (which include an automatic zero for each absence).